Purley Swimathon - 2018 FAQs

 How much money do we receive?

 Your chosen organisation will receive 60% of the total sponsorship money raised (minus any credit / debit card charges imposed by the BT mydonate Team.)
+Any Gift Aid claimed back from HMRC is not included in the 60% given back to each Team.

 How do I collect sponsorship money?